 In the United Kingdom, the International Day of Happiness is observed via a multitude of activities and initiatives across different social platforms and environments.
 Organisations, communities, and individuals unite in efforts to spread joy, optimism and kindness.
 Numerous campaigns and activities are organised typically involving public awareness efforts to highlight the value of happiness.
 This could range from schools organising special assemblies focused on the importance of positivity, happiness and mental health, to workplaces initiating joy-spreading activities and wellbeing workshops.
 For the UK, as is globally, the International Day of Happiness takes place every year on the 20th of March.

-Facts about International Day of happiness
+Top 10 Facts for 2026 International Day of happiness in the UK

 In the News and Trending in the UK for International Day of happiness